-Because air conditioners depend on quite a few interconnected parts to keep your home cool throughout the summer months, they are somewhat vulnerable to a few predictable maintenance issues.
-One of the most common problems we see at Griffith Energy Services is ice formation on the air conditioner’s coils.
-Freezing is usually a symptom of a problem that affects your air conditioner’s efficiency, so don’t just ignore it.
+“Why did my A/C freeze up?”
+Day in and day out, this is one of the most common questions we hear at Griffith Energy Services.
+Because air conditioners depend on numerous interconnected parts to keep your home cool throughout the summer months, there are a few different reasons for ice formation on the air conditioner’s coils.
+Freezing is usually a symptom of a problem that affects your air conditioner’s efficiency and will cause it to shut down, so unfortunately, you can’t just ignore it.
 Look for the three most common causes of AC freezing and take steps to address the issue right away.

-Likely the most common cause of AC freezing is a dirty air filter.
+The first thing you should check if you’re experiencing AC freezing issues is a dirty air filter.
 Normally, an air filter lets cool air pass through while removing debris and dust that could harm indoor air quality; if left alone for too long, however, that same air filter can become clogged and prevent air from leaving the machine efficiently.
 When cool air builds up inside the air conditioner, it causes the internal temperature to drop, which creates the right conditions for ice to form inside.

-The most serious issue that can lead to ice formation inside the air conditioner is a refrigerant leak.
+The most serious (and possibly the most common) issue that can lead to ice formation inside the air conditioner is a refrigerant leak or having low levels of refrigeration in your AC.
 Although air conditioners use refrigerant extensively to transfer heat, they do not actually consume refrigerant during the cooling cycle.
 Each machine is designed to run at a static Freon level, and if the refrigerant level drops below that point, ice may form on the coils.

 What to Do If Your AC Freezes Up